-In 2015, more than a million refugees and migrants in search of a better life crossed into Europe.
-The vast majority arrived by boat onto Greek islands such as Chios and Lesbos after completing the dangerous crossing in flimsy, overcrowded boats.
+The vast majority arrived by boat onto Greek islands such as Chios and Lesbos after completing the dangerous crossing from Turkey.
 Many made their journey onwards to countries such as Germany and France but as borders across Europe were eventually shut in an effort to contain the crisis, thousands of refugees were left stranded in Greece.

-There are currently 62,000 refugees and migrants in Greece – over half are women and children.
-14,000 of them are stranded across Greek islands such as Chios and Lesbos.
-Many have been forced to wait in temporary camps with limited knowledge of when they will be granted asylum.
 Our teams in Greece aim to provide healthcare at refugee reception centers and via mobile health units in hard to reach areas.
-We provide access to primary healthcare, psychological support, and also focus on sexual and reproductive health.
-Our teams regularly consist of doctors, nurses, pediatricians, drivers, and interpreters
+We provide access to primary healthcare, psychological support, and also focus on sexual and reproductive health – especially for pregnant women.
+Our teams regularly consist of doctors, nurses, pediatricians, drivers, and interpreters.

-While the majority of our projects are focused on refugee and migrant communities, we also work on harm reduction with drug users in Athens.
-Working out of a mobile health clinic, we aim to reduce the transmission of HIV/AIDS, Hepatitis C, and other infectious diseases amongst drug users in the country’s capital.
+While the majority of our projects are focused on refugee and migrant communities, we also work on harm reduction with drug users.
+Working out of mobile health clinics, we aim to reduce the transmission of HIV/AIDS, Hepatitis C, and other infectious diseases amongst drug users in the country’s capital Athens.
 We distribute clean needles, offer primary and emergency healthcare and provide HIV and HCV rapid testing.
 We also provide psychological support for vulnerable users.